The best cheap cell phone plans 2024

 Row 0 - Cell 0 CostDataData cap reached

-Mint Mobile$15/month5GBdata slowed to 128 Kbps
+Mint Mobile$15/month5GBData slowed to 128 Kbps

-Visible$25/monthUnlimitedSpeeds can be slowed when network congested
+Visible$25/monthUnlimitedSpeeds can be slowed whenever Verizon's network is congested

-Verizon$35/month15GBdata slowed to 128 Kbps
+Verizon$35/month15GBData slowed to 128 Kbps

 AT&T$25/monthUnlimitedAfter 16GB, data slowed to 1.5 Mbps